lewis6991/pckr.nvim/README.md

   'myusername/example',    -- The plugin location string

-  -- The following keys are all optional branch     = string,                 -- Specifies a git branch to use tag        = string,                 -- Specifies a git tag to use.
-Supports '*' for "latest tag" commit     = string,                 -- Specifies a git commit to use lock       = boolean,                -- Skip updating this plugin in updates/syncs.
-Still cleans. run        = string|function|table,  -- Post-update/install hook.
-See "update/install hooks". requires   = string|string[],        -- Specifies plugin dependencies.
-See "dependencies". config_pre = string|function,        -- Specifies code to run before this plugin is loaded. config     = string|function,        -- Specifies code to run after this plugin is loaded. cond       = function|function[],    -- Specifies custom loader }
+  -- The following keys are all optional

+  -- Specifies a git branch to use branch = string,

+  -- Specifies a git tag to use.
+Supports '*' for "latest tag" tag = string,

+  -- Specifies a git commit to use commit = string,

+  -- Skip updating this plugin in updates/syncs.
+Still cleans. lock = boolean,

+  -- Post-update/install hook.
+See "update/install hooks".
+  run = string|function|table,

+  -- Specifies plugin dependencies.
+See "dependencies". requires = string|string[],

+  -- Specifies code to run after this plugin is loaded.
+If string then require it.
+  -- E.g:
+  --   config = function() require('mod') end
+  -- is equivalent to:
+  --   config = 'mod'
+  config = string|function,

+  -- Specifies code to run before this plugin is loaded.
+If string then require it. config_pre = string|function,

+  cond = function|function[],    -- Specifies custom loader
+}
 ```